ECOM Costa Rica Coffee Growers Complete First Regenerative Agriculture Pilot

-DAVIS, CALIFORNIA, UNITED STATES, October 5, 2023 /EINPresswire / -- ECOM, a world-leading soft commodity services group specializing in coffee, cocoa, and cotton, is leading the verification of regenerative agriculture .
+(MENAFN- Investor Ideas) ECOM, a world-leading soft commodity services group specializing in coffee, cocoa, and cotton, is leading the verification of regenerative agriculture.
 In collaboration with Costa Rica coffee growers, the company has taken bold steps toward implementing responsible farming practices.
 Embracing the innovative BeCrop® Rate, a sustainability metric by Biome Makers and DISAGRO's AgritecGEO new model of attention to the farmer supported by diagnostic tools of digital agriculture, they are now able to measure and track the remarkable improvements in soil health and biodiversity within this thriving coffee crop.

 Multinational food and beverage companies are committed to seeking verifiable evidence of sourcing and supporting sustainably-produced food and reporting how they positively impact the environment.
 To achieve this goal, it is fundamental to work closely with farm operators to improve the sustainability of their activities.
 ECOM Costa Rica has selected 100 of their most innovative coffee growers from Costa Rica to implement practices during the last 2 years.
 Examples of the introduced regenerative practices include using biostimulants, organic amendments, cover crops, and sunlight efficiency using shade farming, among others.